ros2/rmw_cyclonedds/shared_memory_support.md

 ### Configuration file options

 Enabling Shared Memory imposes additional restrictions on publishers and subscriptions in ROS applications if Shared Memory is used for communication.
-In this case the data is received using an internal queue (per subscription).
+In this case the data is received using an internal queue (one queue per subscription).
 Note that depending on the QoS settings Shared Memory might not be used (cf. [Restrictions](#Restrictions)).

-1. *SubQueueCapacity* defines the maximum number of samples a subscription can locally store in Shared Memory.
-If more samples arrive via Shared Memory, the least recent ones will be discarded.
-2. *SubHistoryRequest* is the maximum number of samples a late joining subscription will request from a corresponding publisher.
-3. *PubHistoryCapacity* is the maximum number of samples a publisher will keep for late joining subscriptions.
-4. *Loglevel* controls the output of the iceoryx runtime and can be set to verbose, debug, info, warn, error, fatal and off in order of decreasing output level.
+The *Loglevel* controls the output of the iceoryx runtime and can be set to verbose, debug, info, warn, error, fatal and off in order of decreasing output level.

 The settings in the configuration file above are also the default values when left unspecified and setting them any higher is currently not possible.
 Note that further aligment with DDS QoS is work in progress.
 Currently these options exist alongside QoS settings as additional limits.